 - 4 Right-click the RestoreDB.exe file and select Run as Administrator.
-The Restore LabChip GX server CDR and Database window opens. - 5 Click the Restore button. - 6 Touch the Done button when the progress bar completes.
+The Restore LabChip GX server CDR and Database window opens. - 5 Click the Restore button.
+A pop-up window opens prompting you to make sure you are restoring to the software version that the back-up was taken.
+Click Yes to proceed.
+Click No if you are not restoring to the correct software version and then locate the correct version. - 6 Touch the Done button when the progress bar completes.
 The CDR folder and CFR database are restored.